Please click here if you do not see a Nav Frame at left

 Note: This FAQ was originally written to help Yahoo mah-jongg players who were finding themselves befuddled by other players' demands that "3-fan" rules must be obeyed.
-Yahoo's mah-jongg game seems to be less popular now that prettier mah-jongg games can be found online, but this FAQ is still useful as a guide to HKOS, which remains a very popular mah-jongg variant.
-If you don't play on Yahoo, just ignore all the Yahoo references herein.
+Yahoo's mah-jongg game no longer exists, but this FAQ is still useful as a guide to HKOS, which remains a very popular mah-jongg variant.
+Please just ignore all the Yahoo references and dead Yahoo links herein.

 "Can somebody explain the

 "Fan" is the Chinese term that in the West is usually termed "a Double."
-So if the game has been set to "3 Fan" that means the hand does not qualify to go Out unless it earns a minimum of 3 Doubles.
+So if players agree that the minimum score is "3 Fan," that means the hand does not qualify to go mah-jongg unless the hand earns a minimum of 3 Doubles

-If you're new to Yahoo (and/or you're finding yourself puzzled by someone's demand that you play "3-fan"), you can most easily begin by playing just two types of hands: (1) Clean/Pure, and (2) All Pungs.
+If you're new to HKOS mah-jongg (and/or you're finding yourself puzzled by someone's demand that you play "3-fan"), you can most easily begin by playing just two types of hands: (1) Clean/Pure, and (2) All Pungs.

 1a.
 A CLEAN hand is one that uses tiles from no more than one suit - and has some winds or dragons as well.